-Technology Left in Unlocked Areas:
+Technology Left in Unlocked Areas

-• Under no circumstances should iPads or other technology equipment be left in unlocked areas.
+- Under no circumstances should Chromebooks or other technology equipment be left in unlocked areas.
 Do not leave unattended in locker areas, PE or athletic locker rooms, classrooms, commons areas, cafeteria, bathrooms, busses, or hallways.
-Any iPad left in these areas is in danger of being stolen.

-• Lockers are to be locked at all times.
-Do not share your locker combination with anyone, including "best friends."

-• Unsupervised iPads will be confiscated by staff and taken to the administrative office.
-Disciplinary action may result from iPads being left without supervision.
-Each student is responsible for his or her iPad once it has been issued to the student.
+Any Chromebook left in these areas is in danger of being stolen. - Lockers are to be locked at all times.
+Do not share your locker combination with anyone, including "best friends." - Unsupervised Chromebook will be confiscated by staff and taken to the administrative office.
+Disciplinary action may result from Chromebooks being left without supervision.
+Each student is responsible for his or her Chromebook once it has been issued to the student.

-iPads in the Classroom:
+Chromebooks in the Classroom

-Each student will have the opportunity to utilize their iPad in their daily learning.
+Each student will have the opportunity to utilize their Chromebook in their daily learning.
 Students are reminded that the machines are school property and should be treated accordingly.
-Students using the iPad for inappropriate uses at home or school will conference with an administrator to determine an appropriate consequence.
-Students who violate the educational intent of the iPad will be subject to the disciplinary procedures found in Article 8 of the Seward High School Student/Parent Handbook related to the use of school technology, internet or general behavior involving the iPad.
+Students using the Chromebook for inappropriate uses at home or school will conference with an administrator to determine an appropriate consequence.
+Students who violate the educational intent of the Chromebook will be subject to the disciplinary procedures found in Article 8 of the Seward High School Student/Parent Handbook related to the use of school technology, internet or general behavior involving the Chromebook.

-• Each class will begin with the iPads put face down on the desk or below the desk, depending on the classroom, to begin each period.

-• Teachers who begin the day with an iPad activity will give specific instructions for the activity and how the student iPads will be utilized within the activity.

-- Teachers will notify students when the iPads are appropriate for use in the classroom. - Students may not use any gaming or social media applications during a scheduled class time. - Students must keep volume on mute or will use earbuds.

-• The iPad must be kept in its school issued iPad case.
-IPads not in this case will be confiscated unless permission has otherwise been given by school administration or technology personnel (i.e. protective keyboard case).
+- Each class will begin with the Chromebook put face down on the desk or below the desk, depending on the classroom, to begin each period. - Teachers who begin the day with an Chromebook activity will give specific instructions for the activity and how the student Chromebook will be utilized within the activity. - Teachers will notify students when the Chromebooks are appropriate for use in the classroom. - Students may not use any gaming or social media applications during a scheduled class time. - Students must keep volume on mute or will use earbuds. - The Chromebook must be kept in its school issued Chromebook case.
+Chromebooks not in this case will be confiscated unless permission has otherwise been given by school administration or technology personnel (i.e. protective keyboard case).

+Please see the Chromebook Parent/Student Agreement in the Appendix.
+A signed copy must be on file in the High School Office to check out and use a school issued Chromebook.